5 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.

 Giving to the Lord begins by giving oneself first.
 The foundation of giving lies within ourselves.
 All biblical giving must be delivered from the soul because a person is motivated to do so, and not from pressure.
 Giving from the soul precedes giving one’s resources.
 Thus, giving is a soul activity.
-Giving that does not come from the soul is like have sex with no interest in the partner.
+Giving that does not come from the soul is like having sex with no interest in the partner.
 Giving originates in what God has done for us in grace, in the work of Christ.
 This is giving that originates in love for the Lord.
 The overt act of giving is an extension of the soul blessed by God’s grace.

 The amount one gives is not as significant as the attitude from which one contributes to Christ.
 It is the spirit from which one gives rather than the amount per se.